AlexSim93/pull-request-analytics-action/README.md

              REPORT_DATE_START: ${{ inputs.report_date_start }}
              REPORT_DATE_END: ${{ inputs.report_date_end }}
    ```
+4. Check your repository settings if you want to publish reports in issues.
+Go to the repository's **Settings**, and under the **Features** section, make sure the **Issues** checkbox is selected.
+Additionally, if you are collecting statistics for an organization's repository using a **personal access token**, ensure that the token has the necessary permissions.
+To do this, go to the organization's **Settings** and navigate to the **Personal access token** tab.
+Verify that the tokens (classic) have permission to access the repository.

-4. Decide on which GitHub event you want to trigger the report generation.
+5. Decide on which GitHub event you want to trigger the report generation.
 You can refer to the [GitHub Events Documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for a detailed understanding of different events.
 In this example, the `workflow_dispatch` event is selected to allow the action to be manually triggered multiple times with different parameters. `report_date_start` and `report_date_end` can be set before running the action without modifying the code.
-5. Depending on your needs, you can use either the `GITHUB_TOKEN` or a generated **Personal Access Token (classic)**.
+6. Depending on your needs, you can use either the `GITHUB_TOKEN` or a generated **Personal Access Token (classic)**.
 In this example, we are using the `GITHUB_TOKEN`, but keep in mind that it won't allow you to collect data from multiple repositories or organizations, nor will it provide data segmented by GitHub teams.
 If these features are critical for you, create a token with the **repo** and **read:org** scopes selected on [tokens page](https://github.com/settings/tokens).
 You can read more about tokens in the [GitHub Documentation](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28).
-6. Configure the parameters to suit your needs according to the [Parameters Overview section](#configuration-parameters-overview).
+7. Configure the parameters to suit your needs according to the [Parameters Overview section](#configuration-parameters-overview).
-7. Merge the code into the main branch of the repository.
+8. Merge the code into the main branch of the repository.
-8. Open the **Actions** tab and select the created action from the left sidebar.
+9. Open the **Actions** tab and select the created action from the left sidebar.
 In our case, it's `PR Analytics`.
-9. In your repository, go to the **Actions** tab.
+10. In your repository, go to the **Actions** tab.
 Select **PR analytics** and start it via "Run workflow".
 Fill in any necessary parameters and execute the action.
 Depending on the number of PRs, it may take from 1 to several minutes to complete.
-10. Open the **Issues** tab, where you'll find the generated report.
+11. Open the **Issues** tab, where you'll find the generated report.

 ## Using GitHub Enterprise Server